-The dual exhaust system is optional on all cars except estate wagons.
+The dual exhaust system is optional on Series 44-46-4800 cars except estate wagons.
 Because of the different location of the gas tank on the estate wagons, dual exhaust cannot be installed on these models.
-See Figure 3-7.
+Dual exhaust is standard on Wildcat and Riviera models.
+See Figure 3-8.

-A single muffler is placed cross-wise at the rear of the car.
-See Figure 3-5.
+A single muffler is placed crosswise at the rear of the car.
+See Figures 3-9 and 10.
 The muffler has an inlet and an outlet on each end.
-Each side of the dual exhaust system has a front exhaust pipe assembly having an integral resonator at the rear end.
-Each resonator is attached to a center exhaust pipe by a U-bolt and clamp.
-Each center exhaust pipe is in turn connected by a ball joint to a short rear exhaust pipe just forward of the rear spring cross-member.
+Each side of the dual exhaust system has a front exhaust pipe assembly having a resonator at the rear end.
+Each resonator is attached by a U-bolt and clamp.
+Each side has a short rear exhaust pipe just forward of the rear spring cross member.
 Each rear exhaust pipe is attached to the muffler inlet by a ball joint.
 A tail pipe is attached to each of the muffler outlets by a U-bolt and clamp.
-Three hangers are used on each side of the dual exhaust system, one located near the rear end of the center exhaust pipe, another located near the muffler end of the rear exhaust pipe, and the third near the rear end of the tail pipe.
 The muffler is supported by the rear exhaust pipe and tail pipe hangers.
-See Figure 3-5.
+See Figures 3-9 and 10.
 Longer front and center exhaust pipes are used on the Series 4800 because of their longer wheel base.
 Also longer tail pipes are required on Series 4800 because of their longer rear overhang.

 The exhaust gases from each bank of cylinders pass through individual resonating chambers in the muffler and then enter one common chamber.
 This common mixing of gases increases muffler silencing ability and eliminates the "cold side" muffler.
-The "cold side" of previously used dual exhaust systems was the side in which the engine thermostatic heat control valve was located.
+The "cold side" of previously used dual exhaust systems was the side in which the engine thermostatic heat control valve is located.